Sablé-sur-Sarthe

 Sablé-sur-Sarthe ([sable syʁ saʁt], literally Sablé on Sarthe), commonly referred to as Sablé, is a commune in the Sarthe department, in the Pays de la Loire region, western France.
-It is about 50 km northeast of Angers.
+It is about 40 km southwest of Le Mans and about 50 km northeast of Angers.

 Population

 Geography

 The Vaige forms part of the commune's north-western border, flows southwards through the middle of the commune, then flows into the Sarthe River in the town of Sablé-sur-Sarthe.

 History

 French prime minister François Fillon was mayor of Sablé from 1983 to 2001, which therefore has a TGV station on the line from Paris-Nantes despite a relatively small population.

 Tourism

 The town is a hub for river cruising along the Sarthe.
 There is a festival of baroque music every August.

 Industry

 From 2010 to 2015, the motor car firm Venturi had a factory at Sablé-sur-Sarthe.